The People Want Accountability: The Case for an Independent Senate Ethics Body

 It does not have to be this way.
 The House has figured out how to uphold ethics rules and laws transparently and effectively, through the Office of Congressional Conduct (OCC).

-In comparison, the Senate Ethics Committee conducted 19 investigations, dismissed 12, found one violation and did not publish a single report.
 Not only has the OCC been more effective in its ethics enforcement, but it also has been significantly more transparent.

 Every quarter, the OCC releases a report detailing the statistics of the actions it has taken, and throughout the year, it releases public reports of its investigations.
+The Senate Ethics Committee does not, further obscuring their accountability and enforcement process.
+For example, the OCC released has released 10 reports covering investigations from 2023-2025, and 3 so far in 2026.
+The Senate Ethics Committee has released none.

 This disparity isn’t a result of an off year for the Senate Ethics Committee.
 CLC conducted a comparative study to evaluate 15 years of ethics enforcement in the U.S. House and Senate, from 2009 to 2023, and it was conclusive that the Senate Ethics Committee falls woefully short in its enforcement of ethics rules and laws.